OlivierSohn/hamazed/BACKLOG.md

   maybe we need to move + and - to make them be in the center. maybe we need 2 different fonts (not only size) altogether : _ will look strange in messages ? for text messages, we pass all chars of the font, so that users can use any char of the font.

-add a notion of "Game element" / "Text" to a drawn cell, to know which font to use.
-Use the high bits of characters which are unicode points, and max at OX10FFFF (11 high bits are available)

 - command line arg for screen size for full screen, we will need to adapt the logic because we can't guarantee that the screen size